dvessey/pyText-Html-Script/README.md

 The Script takes 2 command line arguments the first is your path to the document you want to convert into html format, the second is the name of the html document you want it to be saved as

 YOUR .txt FORMAT
-if you want a '<h1>' header, then the line in your notes MUST be all uppercase letters (if there is any special characters or lower case letters, the regex I used will not convert it into a header) if you want a '<ul><li>' list your list must start with a - so far this is the only functionality I needed or wanted and serves my purposes so far
+if you want a header, then the line in your notes MUST be all uppercase letters (if there is any special characters or lower case letters, the regex I used will not convert it into a header) if you want a  list your list must start with a - so far this is the only functionality I needed or wanted and serves my purposes so far

 Ex.